Toxic Shock Syndrome

 TSS is caused by toxins made by some types of bacteria.
 The 2 bacteria that make toxins that can cause TSS are:

-For more information on GAS see HealthLinkBC File #106 Group A Streptococcal Infections.
+For more information on group A Streptococcus, see HealthLinkBC File #106 Group A Streptococcal Infections.

-Staphylococcus aureus are present in the nose or on the skin of up to 30 percent of people.
-They are also present in the vagina of about 10 to 20 percent of women.
-These bacteria are usually not harmful and only cause mild nose, throat or skin infections.
+Staphylococcus aureus are found in the nose or on the skin of up to 30 per cent of people.
+They are also found in the vagina of about 10 to 20 per cent of women.
+These bacteria are usually not harmful, and only cause mild nose, throat or skin infections.

 In some cases, SA infections can result in TSS.
-SA makes several toxins and when the toxins enter a person’s bloodstream they can have a severe reaction causing TSS.
-The toxins may enter the bloodstream through a wound to the skin, including a surgical wound.
-TSS can also occur in menstruating women using tampons.
+SA makes several toxins and when the toxins enter your bloodstream you can have a severe reaction causing TSS.
+The toxins may enter your bloodstream through a wound to the skin, including a surgical wound.
+TSS can also occur in menstruating individuals using tampons or a menstrual cup.
 Most people, however, are not affected by the toxins because they have developed antibodies to them.

 What are the symptoms of TSS?

-Symptoms of TSS include flu-like symptoms such as fever, headache and muscle soreness, which develop quickly and are severe.
-Other symptoms may include: pain at the site of a wound, vomiting and diarrhea, signs of shock including low blood pressure and light-headedness, shortness of breath and sunburn-like rash.
+Symptoms of TSS include flu-like symptoms such as fever, headache and muscle soreness.
+These symptoms will develop quickly and are severe.
+Other symptoms may include pain at the site of a wound, vomiting and diarrhea, signs of shock including low blood pressure and light-headedness, shortness of breath and a sunburn-like rash.

 In general, TSS symptoms can develop as soon as 12 hours after a surgical procedure.
-Symptoms usually develop in 3 to 5 days in women who are menstruating and using tampons.
+Symptoms usually develop in 3 to 5 days in individuals who are menstruating and using tampons or menstrual cups.

 What should I do if I think I have TSS?

 Toxic shock syndrome requires immediate emergency care in a hospital.
-Call 9-1-1 or go to the nearest emergency department.
+Call 9-1-1 or go to the nearest emergency department right away if you think you have TSS.

-If you experience any of the symptoms of TSS while using a tampon, remove the tampon and see a doctor right away.
-Inform the doctor that you were using a tampon when the symptoms started.
+If you experience any of the symptoms of TSS while using a tampon or menstrual cup, remove the tampon or menstrual cup and see your health care provider right away.
+Inform them that you were using a tampon or menstrual cup when the symptoms started.

 What is the treatment for TSS?

 TSS cannot be treated at home.
-Hospital care is required for treating SA infection and related complications caused by TSS, such as shock.
-Antibiotics will be given to kill the bacteria and stop further release of toxins.
+Hospital care is required to treat a staph infection and related complications caused by TSS, such as shock.
+You will be given antibiotics to kill the bacteria and stop further release of toxins.

-If the source of infection involves a tampon, diaphragm or contraceptive sponge, it should be removed as soon as possible.
+If the source of infection involves a tampon, menstrual cup, diaphragm or contraceptive sponge, it should be removed as soon as possible.

 Who is at risk of TSS?

-TSS from SA infection can affect anyone; however, some people are at greater risk of TSS than others.
+TSS from a staph infection can affect anyone; however, some people are at greater risk of TSS than others.

 Risk factors for TSS include:

-- Prolonged use of a tampon, especially the super absorbent type.
+- Prolonged use of a tampon, especially the super absorbent type, or menstrual cup

-- A burn or skin injury, including a wound from surgery.
-Those who develop a SA wound infection after surgery may be at greater risk of TSS.
+- A burn, skin infection or injury, including a wound from surgery.
+Those who develop a SA wound infection after surgery may be at greater risk of TSS

-Although menstruating women using tampons are at higher risk of TSS, tampons do not cause TSS.
+Although menstruating individuals using tampons or a menstrual cup are at higher risk of TSS, tampons and menstrual cups do not cause TSS.

 Can TSS be prevented?